Equestrian Writer

 Maintaining Gaits and Fixing Lazy Gaits

-The last few articles have been on the topic of the dangers of preempting mistakes and why it is detrimental to your hor...
+The last few articles have been on the topic of the dangers of preempting mistakes and why it is detrimental to your horse's training.
+However, that discussion raises the question of how we teach our horses to take responsibility for their feet if we are not allowed to preempt mistakes.
+The post Maintaining Gaits and Fixing Lazy Gaits appeared first on Equestrian Writer and was written by Alexi Mast...
 [Read more]

 Self-Carriage: The Effects of Preempting Mistakes